In his book, Mitch says that just about everything on film of Jimi is awful!

 ROYAL ALBERT HALL 1969

-The Experience’s UK farewell concert filmed at the Royal Abert Hall (24 February 1969) by the directors Gold and Goldstein.
+The Experience’s UK farewell concert filmed at the Royal Albert Hall (24 February 1969) by the directors Gold and Goldstein.
 The film was only screened once or twice, then legal wrangles have left it in the can all these years.
+Jerry Hopkins’ said in his book that Mike Jeffery didn’t like the movie and had got Warner Brothers to halt its distribution altogether.

 Soundtrack recordings were put out as early as 1971 and the audio rights have since been haphazardly leased to numerous budget labels, resulting in an over exploitation of these fine performances.